MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 - Distributionally Robust Optimization: A Review. [[paper]](https://arxiv.org/abs/1908.05659)
   - Hamed Rahimian, Sanjay Mehrotra.
-  - Key Word: Robust Optimization.
+  - Key Word: Survey; Robust Optimization.
   - Digest: The concepts of risk-aversion, chance-constrained optimization, and robust optimization have developed significantly over the last decade.
 Statistical learning community has also witnessed a rapid theoretical and applied growth by relying on these concepts.
 A modeling framework, called distributionally robust optimization (DRO), has recently received significant attention in both the operations research and statistical learning communities.
 This paper surveys main concepts and contributions to DRO, and its relationships with robust optimization, risk-aversion, chance-constrained optimization, and function regularization.

 - Natural Adversarial Examples. [[paper]](https://arxiv.org/abs/1907.07174) [[dataset]](https://github.com/hendrycks/natural-adv-examples)